Ask a COVID-19 Question

 - US citizens residing in the United States are banned from entering Greece per details above under Entry and Exit Requirements.

 - On July 9, the Greek Ministry of Foreign Affairs posted procedures for international arrivals.
 See the airport website for additional details.
 If you are tested for COVID-19, you are permitted to travel to your final destination where you must self quarantine for 24 hours (or longer as described above).
 If positive, you will be notified and quarantined for 14 days.
 If negative, you will not be notified.

 - Are commercial flights operating?
 Yes

-- International airports in Greece are open and operational; however, there are no direct flights between the United States and Greece at this time.
+- The Athens International Airport Eleftherios Venizelos is open and operational; however, there are no direct flights between the United States and Greece at this time.
 Many airlines currently operate flights departing Greece from which travelers can connect to flights to the United States.
-Travelers connecting through Paris should be aware of additional airport limitations and requirements.
-Flights to and from the United Kingdom began on July 15, but may be stopped abruptly if random testing reveals a percentage of COVID-19 positive results deemed too high.
-Flights from Turkey are banned through September 30.
+Flights from Turkey are currently banned.

 - Is public transportation operating?
 Yes

 - Masks are required while using public transportation and taxis.
-Taxis are limited to three passengers.
+Taxis are limited to one passenger, except for minor children.